toddcf/code-snippets/javascript/objects/prototypes.md

 ```

+## The Prototype Chain

+When you call an object's property, the browser first checks to see if it's inside that object.
+If not, it checks the prototype.
+Then it checks the prototype's prototype, and keeps going until there's nothing left to check.

+Maybe you have three prototypes:

+1. Animal
+2. Dog
+3. Poodle

+`Poodle` inherits from `Dog`, which inherits from `Animal`.
+This is called the prototype chain.

+For the sake of maintainability, don't go too many levels deep.

 ## Advantages to Prototypes

 1. You can update just the prototype, and all your objects automatically receive the update.